About Strategic Bushfire Management Planning Process

 The best fire management strategies are tailored to local environments and informed by community input.
 With more scientific rigour behind bushfire management strategies, combined with in-depth local knowledge and experience, and a better understanding of the community’s values and objectives, fire agencies will know where to focus their efforts to protect what matters most to communities.

-So far this year, land and fire management agencies across Gippsland have worked to identify a number of core values and fundamental objectives to guide strategic planning.
-To ensure these values and objectives align with the broader community, we are now calling for community feedback.
+Land and fire management agencies across Victoria have worked to identify a number of core values and fundamental objectives to guide strategic planning.
+In September 2018, we asked for community feedback to ensure these values and objectives align with the broader community.

 Go to engage.vic.gov.au/bushfire-planning to find out more and to share your views.